-If you are having a separate facilitator and elder, be in touch with the other person, see if you want to vary the roles between you at all, and check whether you will both have co-host rights.
+If you are having a separate facilitator and elder, be in touch with the other person.
+See if you want to vary the roles between you at all, and check who will have host/co-host controls.

 Give a little thought to what you will do if there is an unwanted interruption of the worship (just like there might be in a physical meeting).
-It could come verbally, on the chat, or by someone sharing their screen (accidentally or deliberately).
-There's some advice below.
+It could come verbally, on the chat, or something on a screen (accidentally or deliberately).
+There's some advice below, and there are things to think through and practice in sections 4.5 and 4.6.